FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

 4. As a conference owner, I want to create an event so that I can manage it on the app.
   - **User interface mockups**.
   - **Acceptance tests**.
+      - Scenario: I create an event successfuly
+        - When I create an event, the button will say I have created an event.
   - **Value and effort**.

 5. As a conference owner, I want to change an event so that I can update data.